HaroldMills/Vesper/tutorial.md

 ### Create a new Vesper archive

-The Vesper project provides a starter archive that you can copy...
+The Vesper project provides an archive template that you can copy to serve as a starting point for any new archive that you create.

-### Add a user to the archive
 ### Start the Vesper server
 ### View the archive